MilanArnaut/sign-up-form/README.md

 # Sign-up form
-Frontend sign up form for The Odin Project
+Frontend sign up form for The Odin Project.

 Credit to Christopher Osten for this beautiful eagle image on Unsplash.